rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 ```

 {{% alert title="Kernel parameters" %}}
-The kernel parameters are not part of the persistent `grub.cfg` file stored in `COS_RECOVERY` partition.
+The kernel parameters are not part of the persistent `grub.cfg` file stored in `COS_STATE` partition.
 Kernel parameters are sourced from the loop device of the OS image to boot.
 This is mainly to
 keep kernel parameters consistent across different potential OS images or
 system upgrades.